jnozzi/cocoadev.com/markdown/SpeedingUpADrag.md

 	} else [closeBox setFrame:closeBoxBounds];

-So i don't think the slow down comes from here. -General/StephaneDassieu
+So i don't think the slow down comes from here. -StephaneDassieu

 ----